documentationfor yFiles for HTML 3.0.0.1

 CreateEdgeInputMode.allowCreateBend

-Allows to turn off adding bends during edge creation.
-Note that to disallow creating bends entirely bend creation for existing edges must be disabled, too.
+Allows you to disable adding bends during edge creation.
+Note that to completely disallow creating bends, bend creation for existing edges must also be disabled.

 CreateEdgeInputMode.edgeDefaults

-The defaults for newly-created edges, most notably their style.
-This works the same as setting defaults for new edges on a graph.
+Specifies the defaults for newly created edges, most notably their style.
+This works the same way as setting defaults for new edges on a graph.

 Adding and Editing Labels

 GraphEditorInputMode supports adding labels to graph items interactively.
-The default keyboard shortcut is F2, it will open a text area to edit the label for the currently selected item.
-The newly entered text can then be committed using Enter ↵, in which case it will become the label of the respective item.
-Changing an existing label can be done with F2 as well.
-Label editing can be canceled with Esc, in which case either no label is added, or the edited label isn’t changed.
+The default keyboard shortcut is F2, which opens a text area to add a new label or edit an existing label for the currently selected item.
+The newly entered text can then be committed using Enter ↵, at which point it becomes the label of the respective item.
+You can change an existing label with F2 as well.
+Label editing can be canceled with Esc, in which case either no label is added, or the edited label remains unchanged.
+To add a new label to items that already have one or more labels, use Shift ⇧+F2.
+GraphEditorInputMode delegates the actual label editing or adding to its subordinate mode EditLabelInputMode.

-GraphEditorInputMode offers a few simple ways to customize label editing and adding:
+GraphEditorInputMode offers several simple ways to customize label editing and adding:

 GraphEditorInputMode.labelEditableItems

-The types of items that labels can be edited for.
-This can be either NODE, EDGE, or both.
+The types of items for which labels can be edited.
+This can be either NODE, EDGE, PORT, or a combination of these.

 GraphEditorInputMode.allowAddLabel